Elast1co/Doctobot/README.md

 1. Build WebBased-App suitable for patient, doctors , nurses requirements.
 2. Built the RESTful API of the App.
 3. JWT based Authentication and Authorization.
+4. Used validator middleware to control my requests.
-4. Divide the departments into a group of categories.
+5. Divide the departments into a group of categories.
 Each department is specialized for specific doctors and nurses.
-5. CRUD operations for different User ( Doctor - Nurses - Patient - Mangers).
+6. CRUD operations for different User ( Doctor - Nurses - Patient - Mangers).
-6. CRUD operations about Reservation and Calenders for patients.
+7. CRUD operations about Reservation and Calenders for patients.
-7. Multer for request an image
+8. Multer for request an image
-8. Cloudinary for storing this image to cloud
+9. Cloudinary for storing this image to cloud

 # Technologies:
 1. Nodejs